ShenGroup/MPMAB_BEACON/README.md

 # MPMAB_BEACON
-This is code used for the paper "Decentralized Multi-player Multi-armed Bandits: Beyond Linear Reward Functions", Neurips 2021.
+This is code used for the paper "Heterogeneous Multi-player Multi-armed Bandits: Closing the Gap and Generalization", Neurips 2021.

 # Requirements
 - Python 3.7